stormid/storm-configurationbuilders-smtp/README.md

 # Storm.Umbraco.Smtp
 Configuration package for Umbraco

-Uses .Net 471 configuration builders to build the Smtp section of the web.config.
-This allows the smtp settings to be set via app settings which can be changed per environment.
+Dynamically creates the SMTP section of the web.config using a [.Net 471 configuration builder.](https://docs.microsoft.com/en-us/aspnet/config-builder)

+SMTP settings are then specified through appsettings, meaning they can be changed between environments.

 ## What's in the box?
-- Adds necessary configuration builder classes
+- Adds configuration builder & settings classes
-- Adds configuration config to the web.config
+- Adds the configuration builder to the web.config
-- Adds app settings - by default set up to use localhost:25
+- Adds appsettings - by default set up to use localhost:25
 ```
     <add key="Smtp:Host" value="localhost" />
     <add key="Smtp:Port" value="25" />